defenseunicorns/pepr/docs/customresources.md

 # Importing Custom Resources

-The [Kubernetes Fluent Client](https://github.com/defenseunicorns/kubernetes-fluent-client), empowers us to create TypeScript typings directly from Kubernetes Custom Resource Definitions (CRDs), resulting in file outputs.
-These generated files can be seamlessly incorporated into our Pepr capabilities, providing us with the ability to work with types derived from the CRDs.
-For instance, we can import Istio CRDs and manipulate them as though they were intrinsic Kubernetes resources.
+The [Kubernetes Fluent Client](https://github.com/defenseunicorns/kubernetes-fluent-client) supports the creation of TypeScript typings directly from Kubernetes Custom Resource Definitions (CRDs).
+The files it generates can be directly incorporated into Pepr capabilities and provide a way to work with strongly-typed CRDs.

+For example (below), Istio CRDs can be imported and used as though they were intrinsic Kubernetes resources.

 ## Generating TypeScript Types from CRDs